 Major retailers have recently bound together to create RISE UP (Retail Industry Skills & Education), which is a program designed to offer employees ongoing support and training.

 The pledge of RISE UP is to help workers secure the skills and training they need to land jobs in the retail sector and give them the tools to keep them rising through the ranks of the company.
 This attention to an underserved market is a great way to find talent, even as the labor pool is becoming more competitive and build loyalty with workers to mitigate turnover.

 The RISE UP program is a collective of 21 merchants including:

 Finding and Implementing Employee-Focused Benefits

-Over the years, Walmart has earned a reputation for paying their staff low wages and unreliable scheduling shifts.
-In order to combat negative perception, and ease its workers’ financial strain, they implemented a daily pay benefit, which allows workers to receive their earned but unpaid wages before payday.
+Over the years, Walmart has earned a reputation for paying their staff low wages and creating unreliable shifts when scheduling.
+In order to combat negative perception and ease its workers’ financial strain, they implemented a daily pay benefit, which allows workers to receive their earned but unpaid wages before payday.

-Best Buy is another organization who deserves recognition when it comes to taking strides to reduce turnover through unique perks.
+Best Buy is another organization that deserves recognition when it comes to taking strides to reduce turnover through unique perks.
 Best Buy recently began targeting turnover by offering:

 - Tuition assistance